huishenlab/STORMqc/README.md

 ## Create Resources

+**Note, the resources must be created before you can start creating files to run the pipeline.**

 ### Requirements for creating resources

 The following are the tools you will need access to in order to create the resources.
 Many of them are likely to be